Agoric/documentation/main/ertp/guide/README.md

 If you reject my offer, I can change it so that the `amount` I specify is for 10 Quatloos.
 I haven't added actual assets of 5 Quatloos to what I send you, only the description of assets in the offer I'm making for the sword.

-An analogy may be helpful in understanding this:

-- Let's say Caltech replicates its [famous hack of the Rose Bowl scoreboard](https://www.admissions.caltech.edu/pranks).
-But this time, instead of changing the team names, they change the score display from 14-7 to 0-21.
-This does not change the actual game score (the "asset"); that's part of the game itself and based on record keeping of what's happened during the game.
-The score on the scoreboard is just a description of the game's "asset", post-hack an incorrect one.

 Making a new `amount` does not create any new assets.
 Nor does adding two `amounts`; since an `amount` is immutable, the addition just creates a new `amount` while the original two still exist.
 Since an `amount` is just a description of an asset, it's the same as how you can't create a new ten dollar